 ARTICLE XVII - ASSIGNMENT AND CONFIDENTIALITY

 17.1 This Agreement shall be binding upon and inure to the benefit of the successors, assigns, personal representatives, and heirs of the respective Parties hereto, and the covenants, conditions, rights and obligations of this Agreement shall run for the full term of this Agreement.
-No assignment of this Agreement, in whole or in part, will be made without the prior written consent of the non-assigning Party, which consent will not be unreasonably withheld, provided however, either Party may transfer its interest to any Affiliate by assignment, merger or otherwise without prior written consent of the other Party as long as such entity has a credit status which, in the non-assigning Party’s sole opinion, is at least as high as that of the assignor.
+No assignment of this Agreement, in whole or in part, will be made without the prior written consent of the non-assigning Party, which consent will not be unreasonably withheld, provided however, either Party may transfer its interest to any Affiliate by assignment, merger or otherwise without prior written consent of the other Party as long as such entity has a credit status which is at least as high as that of the assignor.

 17.2 The terms of this Agreement and of any Confirmation Notice entered into pursuant hereto, including but not limited to the Price, the Quantity, the Delivery Period, the identified Transporter(s) and all other material terms thereof shall be kept confidential by the Parties hereto, except to the extent that any information must be disclosed to a third party for the purpose of transporting Gas subject to the Agreement, to meet Commodity Exchange requirements or regulatory filing requirements where necessary, or to respond to an audit request.
 As a condition of conducting an audit pursuant to Section 9.4, the auditing Party acknowledges that the documents and records provided may contain proprietary or competitively sensitive information, which the auditing Party shall treat as confidential and not use in competition with the audited Party.